openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 deployment "pvc-564ae713-95fb-11e8-8754-42010a8000df-rep" scaled
 ```

-The corresponding deployment has increased.
+The corresponding deployment now displays that the Jiva replica count has increased.
 Repeat the procedure if you want to increase Jiva replica count further.

 ### Verifying if Expanded Replica is Running